scala/docs.scala-lang/scala3/new-in-scala3.md

 Instead of offering one very powerful feature, Scala 3 offers multiple tailored language features, allowing programmers to directly express their intent:

-- **Abtracting over contextual information**.
+- **Abstracting over contextual information**.
 [Using clauses][contextual-using] allow programmers to abstract over information that is available in the calling context and should be passed implicitly.
 As an improvement over Scala 2 implicits, using clauses can be specified by type, freeing function signatures from term variable names that are never explicitly referred to.

 - **Providing Type-class instances**.
 [Given instances][contextual-givens] allow programmers to define the _canonical value_ of a certain type.
 This makes programming with type-classes more straightforward without leaking implementation details.